 MySQL Workbench provides a graphical tool for working with MySQL Servers and databases.
 MySQL Workbench fully supports MySQL Server versions 5.1 and above.
-It is also compatible with MySQL Server 5.0, but not every feature of 5.0 may be supported.
-It does not support MySQL Server versions 4.x.

 The following discussion briefly describes MySQL Workbench capabilities.
 For more information, see the MySQL Workbench manual, available at http://dev.mysql.com/doc/workbench/en/.